andrewdmessina/2019-Spring-AI/README.md

 **Homeworks**
 * Homeworks need to be submitted through Canvas

-**Late Homework Submission**
+**Late Homework/Project Submission**
 * You have a total of 5 late days
-* Once you use your late days, late homework submissions will get no points
+* Once you use your late days, late submissions will get no points

 **Tests**
 * There will be three tests including one final (see the schedule for dates)